SHAPE directed RNA folding with the ViennaRNA Package

 This paper shows how SHAPE-guided RNA folding is implemented in the ViennaRNA Package, comparing three widely used strategies for turning nucleotide reactivities into soft constraints that improve thermodynamic structure prediction.

-This paper still gets steady attention, and for good reason.
-It sits at a practical intersection.
-People want better RNA structure prediction, they have probing data in hand, and they need a principled way to combine the two.
-Rather than introducing a wholly new folding formalism, the paper shows how SHAPE reactivities can be fed into the ViennaRNA Package through soft constraints, so experimental evidence can steer prediction without displacing the thermodynamic model underneath.
+This paper sits at a practical intersection.
+One has a sequence, probing data, and the need to combine both in a single folding model.
+Rather than introducing a wholly new formalism, the paper shows how SHAPE reactivities can be incorporated into the ViennaRNA Package through soft constraints, so experimental evidence can steer prediction without displacing the thermodynamic model underneath.

-That is also why the paper has held up so well.
 Sequence-based folding is often not enough, especially for larger RNAs, regulatory elements, or transcripts with several plausible alternatives.
 At the same time, probing experiments do not hand over a finished secondary structure.
 They report on local flexibility and structural context nucleotide by nucleotide.
-The hard part is turning those measurements into something a folding algorithm can use without pretending the data are exact.
-This paper is useful because it stays in that narrow but important space between experiment and model.
+The central task is to turn those measurements into something a folding algorithm can use without pretending the data are exact.
+The paper stays in that narrow space between experiment and model.

 Methodologically, the paper compares three influential SHAPE-integration strategies and implements them in a common ViennaRNA framework.
 The Deigan approach converts reactivities into pseudo-energies that act mainly on stacked pairs, which makes it direct and relatively light.
 The Zarringhalam method reads reactivities in terms of paired and unpaired propensities and spreads penalties more broadly across the structure.
 The Washietl approach takes a more global view and infers a perturbation of the energy model that reconciles thermodynamic folding with the probing signal while keeping the intervention small.
 Seeing these methods side by side in one software environment makes their assumptions much easier to compare.